j-sherrick/qr-code-component/README.md

 ## What I learned
 - Web Component API
-- Shadow DOM
+- Working with the shadow DOM
-- Dependency bundlers
+- Implementing a customization API via component attributes

 ## Useful resources